 Once coined the "Land of High Bouldering" by the late Robert Drysdale, the intermittent band of limestone walls above Lower Lake Mary have over time become known simply as, The Ridge.

 This band runs for roughly four miles starting at the Pit, though the good stuff starts cropping up around the west end of Lower Lake Mary.
-The limestone is generally vertical to overhanging, with many bulge walls that will certainly capture your attention.
+The climbing is generally vertical to overhanging, with many bulge walls that will certainly capture your attention.
 But don't expect to find any roof problems out here.

 JJ riding the rails, and David Bloom looking for a hop on The Railroad Wall.
 Christmas Day 2012.